Two-state quantum system

 In quantum mechanics, a two-state system (also known as a two-level system) is a quantum system that can exist in any quantum superposition of two independent (physically distinguishable) quantum states.
 The Hilbert space describing such a system is two-dimensional.
 Therefore, a complete basis spanning the space will consist of two independent states.
 Any two-state system can also be seen as a qubit.

-Two-state systems are the simplest quantum systems that are of interest, since the dynamics of a one-state system is trivial (as there are no other states the system can exist in).
+Two-state systems are the simplest quantum systems that are of interest, since the dynamics of a one-state system is trivial (as there are no other states in which the system can exist).
 The mathematical framework required for the analysis of two-state systems is that of linear differential equations and linear algebra of two-dimensional spaces.
 As a result, the dynamics of a two-state system can be solved analytically without any approximation.
 The generic behavior of the system is that the wavefunction's amplitude oscillates between the two states.

-A very well known example of a two-state system is the spin of a spin-1/2 particle such as an electron, whose spin can have values +ħ/2 or −ħ/2, where ħ is the reduced Planck constant.
+A well known example of a two-state system is the spin of a spin-1/2 particle such as an electron, whose spin can have values +ħ/2 or −ħ/2, where ħ is the reduced Planck constant.

 The two-state system cannot be used as a description of absorption or decay, because such processes require coupling to a continuum.
 Such processes would involve exponential decay of the amplitudes, but the solutions of the two-state system are oscillatory.